Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

                 self.count += 1;
             }

-The test fails with a counterexample (that is, an input that breaks the propery).
+The test fails with a counterexample (that is, an input that breaks the property).

 .. code-block::